PoRa-dayo/Celable-Metalable-3D-Noteskin-Workshop/README.md

 The scrolling animation at the arrow's center can be switched on or off.

 Outside of NotITG, this noteskin also supports lifts.
 There are a few lift types for both Celable and Metalable, these colors should be visually distinct for whataver arrow customization you use.
 By default, they come with the spectrum versions.
-Here is a preview of some of the lift animations:
+Here is a preview of some of the lift animations (these variants are: Hollowed Spectrum, Chrome, Hollowed Spectrum, and Redline, respectively):\
 <img width="150" height="172" alt="Celable - Hollowed Spectrum" src="https://github.com/user-attachments/assets/169da97d-630f-44a4-afea-933bd0aeb867" />
 <img width="150" height="172" alt="Celable - Chrome" src="https://github.com/user-attachments/assets/8c10d737-8e46-4725-9580-211b9dae0782" />
 <img width="150" height="172" alt="Metalable - Hollowed Spectrum" src="https://github.com/user-attachments/assets/717c29ec-04eb-430b-b35e-0788b2da45ce" />